USS Enceladus

 USS Enceladus (AK-80) (launched 1942) was an commissioned by the U.S. Navy for service in World War II.
 She was responsible for delivering goods and equipment to locations in the war zone.

 Enceladus was built by the Penn Jersey Shipbuilding Co., Camden, New Jersey, in 1942, acquired and commissioned by the Navy on 18 August 1943.

 World War II Pacific Ocean operations

-During World War II Enceladus operated entirely in the southwest Pacific Ocean, all the while U.S. Coast Guard manned.
+During World War II Enceladus operated entirely in the southwest Pacific Ocean, crewed by the U.S. Coast Guard.
 She shuttled supplies between supply bases which included Noumea, New Caledonia, Tongatapu, Torokina, Bougainville, Emirau, and Guadalcanal.
 She was occupied with inter-island freight traffic until 4 August 1945 when she arrived at Pearl Harbor.
 Enceladus was decommissioned on 18 December 1945 and turned over to the Maritime Commission.

 Military awards and honors

 Enceladus’ crew was eligible for the following medals: